 Dates and tickets

-The exhibition runs from Thursday, December 19th, 2019 to Sunday, April 19th, 2020.
-Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin a month early.
+The exhibition runs from December 19th, 2019 to January 10th, 2021.
+Remember that the handwritten extracts from Beethoven’s Ninth Symphony go back to Berlin early.

 There is no extra fee for this special exhibition – just buy a normal entrance ticket or use, for example, a Vienna Pass (my review).

 How to get to the Beethoven exhibition